ibrahim-ayoub/The-DNS-to-Reinforce-the-PKIX/DNSSEC.md

 5. The fr server sends back:
     - a non secure referral to the authoritative name server requested (example if asking for example.com)
-    - an RRset of DNSKey records for the net zone (the net zone's **PubZSK** and **PubKSK**)
+    - an RRset of DNSKey records for the fr zone (the fr zone's **PubZSK** and **PubKSK**)
-    - An RRSig of the above record set (signed with the net zone's **PvtKSK**)
+    - An RRSig of the above record set (signed with the fr zone's **PvtKSK**)
     - DS record for the example zone (the hash of the example zone **PubKSK**)
-    - RRSig of the above DS record (signed using the net zone's **PvtZSK**)
+    - RRSig of the above DS record (signed using the fr zone's **PvtZSK**)

 6. The recursive DNS resolver:
-    - verifies the net zone's DNSKey RRset by successfully decrypting the RRset's RRSig using the net zone's **PubKSK**
+    - verifies the fr zone's DNSKey RRset by successfully decrypting the RRset's RRSig using the fr zone's **PubKSK**
-    - verifies the net zone's DS record for the example zone by successfully decrypting the record's RRSig using the net zone's **PubZSK**
+    - verifies the fr zone's DS record for the example zone by successfully decrypting the record's RRSig using the fr zone's **PubZSK**
-    - Verifies the net zone by comparing the hash of the net zone's **PubKSK** for the net zone with the previously obtained DS record from the root zone for the net zone
+    - Verifies the fr zone by comparing the hash of the fr zone's **PubKSK** for the fr zone with the previously obtained DS record from the root zone for the fr zone

 7. The recursive resolver sends a query to the example authoritative name server